Written by ASAP’s expert immigration lawyers · Updated

 We will also likely ask ASAP members if they want to share how the policy changes would harm them or their family.
 Sharing personal stories is an important part of how ASAP members can support the lawsuit.
 But each ASAP member can decide if they want to volunteer, and no member will be required to do so.

-After ASAP files a lawsuit, what happens next?
+After ASAP files a lawsuit on behalf of members, what happens next?

 After ASAP files a lawsuit against the U.S. government, the government has a chance to respond.